alfredorueda/HexagonalAPIStockMarket/doc/First exercise.md

     - Rich domain entities.
     - Value objects and domain-level exceptions.

-### Adapters:
+- 'adapters package:

   - Primary adapter:
     - A Spring REST controller that exposes an endpoint to query stock prices.
   - Secondary adapters:
     - `FinhubStockPriceAdapter` → fetches real data from the FinHub API using HTTP.
   - `MockStockPriceAdapter` → returns dummy values for testing/demo purposes.
   - Adapters should implement the appropriate interfaces defined in the `application.port.out` package.

 ### Behavior: